Bibeknx/NTCflooder/README.md

 Usage:<br>
 python ntcflooder.py

-Note:Once the script has been executed it takes some time to send SMSs depending upon the number of SMS sent.
+Note:Once the script has been executed it takes some time to send SMS depending upon the number of your SMS sent.